 INTRODUCTION

 Gastric cancer (GC) is known to be the third most common cancer-related cause of death worldwide[1].
 Surgical treatment with adequate extended lymphadenectomy is associated with good outcomes in early stages.
 However, in advanced GC, prognosis remains poor.
-Neoadjuvant chemotherapy (NAC) has been suggested for resectable, locally advanced GC based on well-known RCTs[2,3].
+Neoadjuvant chemotherapy (NAC) has been suggested for resectable, locally advanced GC based on well-known Randomized Controlled Trial (RCT)s[2,3].
 Despite many enrolled patients having lower esophagus or esophagogastric junction involvement and surgery not always including a standard extended lymphadenectomy, there was a survival advantage of NAC plus surgery compared to surgery alone.
 Therefore, NAC, or preferably preoperative chemotherapy, has been recently introduced as an option in most treatment guidelines[4-9].

 The SEER database shows that one third of Western patients with GC have unresectable disease, and different strategies have recently been adopted to manage advanced unresectable cancer[10].
 Generally, in these cases, surgery is upfront considered as a palliative treatment for obstruction or bleeding.